scrapy/scrapy/docs/topics/broad-crawls.rst

 ==============================================

 Scrapy’s default scheduler priority queue is ``'scrapy.pqueues.ScrapyPriorityQueue'``.
-It works best during single domain crawl.
-And it does not work well with crawling many different domains in parallel
+It works best during single-domain crawl.
+It does not work well with crawling many different domains in parallel

 To apply recommended priority queue use::